 So how can you begin to face the stresses in your life and learn to see them in a different light?
 I now believe that stress is good.
 It is our friend.
 It’s our body’s way of helping us rise to the challenge and take on situations in our lives that are important to us.

-In fact, I am so passionate about this new way of thinking that I am making it one of my main teaching concepts at Nourish.
-Play.
-Serve., the women’s wellness retreat that I am co-hosting with my amazing friend Malissa Schwartz in November.
+In fact, I am so passionate about this new way of thinking that it is one of my main teaching concepts in the Fix Your Period Program.

-We’ve strategically planned our retreat around helping women get a head-start on taking care of themselves BEFORE the hectic holiday season rather than trying to play catch up AFTER, when your hormones and adrenals are fried.
+In the program, I help women get a head-start on taking care of themselves BEFORE everything falls apart, rather than trying to play catch up AFTER, when your hormones and adrenals are fried.

 Why wait for stress to completely knock you down and take out your reproductive function?
 (Because dysfunctional adrenals totally do a number on your poor ovaries!)
 It’s much easier to take the prevention route and not to mention, we’re going to have a great time while doing it!
 I mean, who doesn’t want to rejuvenate their mind and body and rethink the way we approach our fast-paced lives with a group of awesome women on a mission?

 After you begin to explore the basic tenets of self-care and self-love, you will be guaranteed to approach your life feeling lighter, happier, more hormonally balanced, with a deeper connection to your body and a greater sense of clarity.